 This article will detail what and how to set up on your Planday portal, so things can almost work by themselves.

-Typically, a Vacation Account is attached to an Employee Type.
+Typically, an Absence Account (Vacation accounts) is attached to an Employee Type.
 An Employee can only have one Employee type set at a time, so that makes managing Vacation accounts a bit easier.

 Fixed Vacation accounts are usually connected to Employees with a monthly salary, as it does not provide holiday costs for Payroll.
 However, this article will show you how to extract the Payroll information from Fixed Vacation accounts.